proophsoftware/event-machine/docs/tutorial/part_IV.md

 As you can see the `HealthCheck` type used by the `HealthCheck` query is already registered here.
 We simply add `Building\State` as the second type and use the aggregate type as name for the building type.

 *Note: Types are described using JSON Schema.
-Building\State implements ImmutableRecord and therefor provides the method ImmutableRecord::__schema (provided by ImmutableRecordLogic trait) which returns a JSON Schema object.*
+Building\State implements ImmutableRecord and therefore provides the method ImmutableRecord::__schema (provided by ImmutableRecordLogic trait) which returns a JSON Schema object.*

 *Note: Using aggregate state as return type for queries couples the write model with the read model.